Angana P. Chatterji: Personal life

 Angana Chatterji is the daughter of Bhola Chatterji (1922–1992), a socialist and Indian freedom fighter and Anubha Sengupta Chatterji.
 She is the great-great-granddaughter of Gooroodas Banerjee, a judge and the first Indian Vice-Chancellor of the University of Calcutta.
 She grew up in the communally-tense neighborhood of Narkeldanga and Rajabazar in Kolkata.
-Her family included mixed-caste parents and grandparents, and aunts who were Muslim and Catholic.
+Her family included intercaste parents and grandparents, and aunts who were Muslim and Catholic.

 Chatterji moved from Kolkata to Delhi in 1984, and then to the United States in the 1990s.
 She retains her Indian citizenship but is a permanent resident of the United States.
 Her formal education comprises a BA and an MA in Political Science.
 She also holds a PhD in the Humanities from California Institute of Integral Studies (CIIS), where she later taught anthropology.
-The topic of her dissertation (awarded in 2000) was "The Politics of Sustainable Ecology: Initiatives, Conflicts, Alliances in Public Lands Access, Use and Reform in Orissa."
-Chatterjee's husband is Richard Shapiro, who was Chair of the anthropology programme at CIIS during Chatterji's PhD, and who Chatterjee has credited with sharing her activist beliefs.
+The topic of her dissertation (completed in 1999) was "The Politics of Sustainable Ecology: Initiatives, Conflicts, Alliances in Public Lands Access, Use and Reform in Orissa."